 Please note: Prior to version 9.3.6 of Genie, this alert would appear for admin staff when accessing a patient's Demographic window while the doctor still had the Clinical window open.
 In v9.3.6 and above, this no longer occurs - see our announcement for more information about this change.

 Records become locked when they are being accessed by another user.
 For example, you may receive an alert if someone has a patient's Account History open and you try to receipt an invoice belonging to the patient.

 However, in some instances the record remains locked, even after the user has exited.
 This happens when Genie still thinks that the record is open somewhere.
 It's possible that the record can be open in the background which can be caused by Genie crashing, someone abruptly quitting Genie (without using the proper Quit function), or any other unusual behaviour while a user is accessing the record.

-- Navigate to File> Maintenance & Reports> General and select Server Admin Window.
+- Navigate to File > Maintenance & Reports > Server Admin Window;

-If this does not work, you will need to restart the Genie Server application.
+If the above steps do not work, you will need to restart the Genie Server application/service.
 In doing this, Genie will kick all users off the system and correctly close any processes currently running.
 For this reason, you will need to ensure that everyone has saved their work and is prepared to be off Genie for a few minutes before beginning.

-- On the server computer, open the Genie Server window.
+- On the server machine, open the Genie Server application;

 - Choose the Disconnect all clients and quit option and click OK

-All users will then be able to log back into Genie and you should now have access to this patient record.
+All users will then be able to log back into Genie and you should now have access to the previously locked record.